daranzolin/OLDdaranzolin.github.io/_posts/2016-10-30-calculate-edi.markdown

 ---

 How diverse is your student body?
 A tour through some classrooms may give you a decent idea.
-But how diverse is your student body *in relation to the school down the street?* To answer that question, you need a more precise measure.
+But how diverse is your student body *in relation to the school across town?* To answer that question, you need a more precise measure.
 Enter [Ethnic Diversity Index (EDI),](https://www.ed-data.k12.ca.us/Pages/EthnicDiversityIndex.aspx) a reflection of how evenly distributed your students are among the race/ethnicity categories reported to the California Department of Education.

 <!--more-->